safespring/web/content/blogg/2022-03-network.md

 (no pun intended) * Open up only what you need with security groups.
 * Do not change the interface/network configuration in the instances away from using DHCP.
-* Use tunneling on top of our provided layer three network stack if you must have layer two connectivity between instances.
+* Use tunneling on top of our provided layer 3 network stack if you must have layer 2 connectivity between instances.
 * The Safespring «networks» is just a mechanism to allocate IP addresses from a CIDR.
 Each instance is routed separately (with /32 prefix) by the platform.
-The instance can only talk to the gateway over layer two, so in practice, all traffic must go through the platform-provided gateway on layer three.
+The instance can only talk to the gateway over layer 2, so in practice, all traffic must go through the platform-provided gateway on layer 2.